dcomp-leris/p4-multiqueue/README.md

 With BMv2, p4c and mininet in your machine you can proceed.

 ### Step 1
-First off all, you need to follow [these steps](https://github.com/nsg-ethz/p4-learning/tree/master/examples/multiqueueing).
+First of all, you need to follow [these steps](https://github.com/nsg-ethz/p4-learning/tree/master/examples/multiqueueing).
 This will allow your BMv2 and the compiler to be able to support multiqueueing inside BMv2.

 ### Step 2
 You should now go to PATH_TO_BMV2/mininet and edit p4_mininet.py file.